Reds vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have come away with 27 wins in the 57 contests they have been listed as the underdogs in this season.
+- The Reds have been underdogs in 58 games this season and have come away with the win 27 times (46.6%) in those contests.

-- Cincinnati is 19-19 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Cincinnati has a record of 19-19 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Reds have a 45.5% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Reds have a 45.5% chance of pulling out a win.

-- Games involving Cincinnati have gone over the total set by bookmakers in 45 of 78 chances this season.
+- Cincinnati's games have gone over the total in 46 of its 79 chances.

 - The Reds are 6-6-0 against the spread in their 12 games that had a posted line this season.